 Using a plugin has several advantages:

-• It’s simple, fast and efficient because you don’t touch the code.
+- It’s simple, fast, and efficient because you don’t touch the code.
 It is therefore a solution often favoured by beginners.

-• You limit the risk of errors and bugs compared to adding manual code.
+- You limit the risk of errors and bugs compared to adding manual code.

-• You may have additional customization options that your theme settings do not offer.
+- You may have additional customization options that your theme settings do not offer.

-• You make sure you don’t lose your changes if you decide to activate a new theme in the future.
+- You make sure you don’t lose your changes if you decide to activate a new theme in the future.

-In other words, we’ve separated the plugins into two families, as you’ll see.
+To simplify, we’ve separated the plugins into two families, as you’ll see.

 General plugins to add code